How To Tell If Shortness Of Breath Is From Anxiety? 10 Secret Proven Tips

 • Exhale slowly through pursed lips, feeling your belly sink inwards.

 Aim for a slow, steady breathing pattern, inhaling for a count of 4-6 and exhaling for a count of 6-8.
 Practice for a few minutes at a time, several times a day.
+Diaphragmatic breathing is very helpful in eliminating various causes of shortness of breath.

 2. Mindfulness Practices: Focus Inward, Find Calm